nebulis33/linda-blog/_posts/2015-08-11-summer-vacation-brain-funk.md

 layout: post
 title:  Summer Vacation Brain Funk
 date:   2015-08-11 12:00:00 -0700
-tags: tag
+tags: funny brain-fog story
-summary: 'This is a post'
-tagline: 'tagline here'
+category: Archived
+summary: 'Suffering from a bout of brain-fog or forgetfullness is never fun.
+Sometimes it's funny, though.'
+tagline: 'Is there a difference between brain-fog and stupidity?
+I hope so!'
 ---

 Some people forget to pack their shorts or extra underwear or hairspray when they go on vacation, but this summer I forgot to pack my brain.